Associations and Credentials

 TruNorth Landscaping LLC actively supports many local and state horticultural, educational, and professional organizations through our charitable contributions or donations of landscape construction and horticultural services.
 We have a passion for designing, creating, and caring for breathtaking gardens and landscapes, while still preserving the natural beauty of Northern Michigan.

 The Michigan Nursery & Landscape Association (MNLA), established in 1922, is the largest and oldest statewide Green Industry trade association.
-MNLA Represents a wide range of Michigan Green Industry businesses on legislative and regulatory issues, education and events, certification programs, marketing and promotion, and member-only money-saving programs.
+MNLA represents a wide range of Michigan Green Industry businesses on legislative and regulatory issues and provides education and events, certification programs, marketing and promotion, and member-only money-saving programs.
 TruNorth Landscaping is proud to be a member of this respected trade association.

 The National Association of Landscape Professionals is committed to the pursuit of the highest industry standards.
 Their focus is on enhancing professionalism in the industry through unparalleled education and development programs, tools, and resources; such as webinars, certification programs, and the largest annual landscape and lawn care industry educational and networking convention.

 The Interlocking Concrete Pavement Institute (ICPI), founded in 1993, is the trade association representing the segmental concrete pavement industry in the United States and Canada.
 ICPI is considered by peer associations around the world as the leader in development and dissemination of technical information for design professionals and contractors.
 ICPI engages in a broad range of technical, marketing, educational, government relations and communications activities.
 We are proud members of the ICPI.